Amounts are From £25k to £10m

 Residential property is what most bridging loans are secured against they can be houses, flats or homes of multiple occupancies, the reasons lender prefer residential property as security, is that if they encounter problems and are forced to sell the property to recoup their money, then residential is by far the easiest property to sell, bridging loans are available on either a property that you live in or intended to live in it, they are also available on buy to let properties and also should you intend to sell the property after renovation.
 Because residential is a bridging loan lender's first choice to lend against then this type of property attracts the lowest interest rates

-Commercial properties are ok to secure a bridging loan against although freehold is preferred unless the lease is greater than 60 years, lenders will consider all types of commercial property however two exclusions that stand out are residential and nursing homes and the other is places of worship, any other type of property is deemed acceptable to secure the loan against, if the property has a tenant in place they would want to look at the terms of the lease and also the strength of the covenant, this would reflect the value of the property and length of time it would take to sell the property should they need to recover they loan at a later date, because commercial property can take longer to sell lenders factor this into the interest rates they charge and only in very rare circumstances will a lower rate be offered than for residential, it must also be said that within the commercial sector, lender also prefer bricks and mortar rather than industrial units, so offices, shops, hotels, they will lend on industrial if the deal is a low loan to value but generally it is the bricks and mortar deals they prefer.
+Commercial properties are ok to secure a bridging loan against although freehold is preferred unless the lease is greater than 60 years, lenders will consider all types of commercial property however two exclusions that stand out are residential and nursing homes and the other is places of worship, any other type of property is deemed acceptable to secure the loan against, if the property has a tenant in place they would want to look at the terms of the lease and also the strength of the covenant, this would reflect the value of the property and length of time it would take to sell the property should they need to repay the loan at a later date, because commercial property can take longer to sell lenders factor this into the interest rates they charge and only in very rare circumstances will a lower rate be offered than for residential, it must also be said that within the commercial sector, lender also prefer bricks and mortar rather than industrial units, so offices, shops, hotels, they will lend on industrial if the deal is a low loan to value but generally it is the bricks and mortar deals they prefer.

 Semi Commercial Properties